Law

 There are also plenty of cafés, gyms, pubs and parks for meeting friends or taking a break.
 Some of my favourites include The Missing Bean (coffee shop), Sasi’s Thai, Mano’s Greek Deli and The House for a cocktail or The Kings Arms for a pint after a long day.
 Although Oxford has a wide range of activities and cuisines, London is also just a short bus or train ride away.

 If I’ve learned anything from Oxford, it’s to take a chance and be more confident than you think you are!
-It goes by quickly, so take advantage of the numerous opportunities that are available.
+It goes by quickly, so take advantage of the numerous opportunities that are available, especially if you’re pursuing a law degree in the UK.
 Merton is a great place to take advantage of all that Oxford has to offer in a supportive and incredible environment.

 Name: Sam Gibbs